ricardogodi/flutter_animation_catalog_app/README.md

 -
 ## Files Included

+## Important Note
+**Note:** The full Android Studio project is not included due to size constraints.
+You must use the provided files and import the code into your own Flutter project to run the app.

 ### `animation_display_widget.dart`
 Defines the `AnimationDisplayWidget` class responsible for displaying the selected animation.
 It uses a switch-case structure to render the appropriate animation widget based on the user's choice.